Israeli airlines launch first direct flights to Morocco | Business

 Israir's flight departed Tel Aviv for Marrakech with around 100 Israeli tourists, the company said, hours before Israeli national carrier El Al dispatched its first direct flight to the same destination.

-Israeli Tourism Minister Yoel Razvozov said the new direct flights would "help advance fruitful tourism, trade and economic cooperation and diplomatic agreements between the two countries."
-Israel and Morocco agreed to normalize relations in late 2020 as part of the U.S.-brokered "Abraham Accords."
-Morocco was among four Arab nations, including the United Arab Emirates, Bahrain, and Sudan, to establish diplomatic relations with Israel.
+Israeli Tourism Minister Yoel Razvozov said the new direct flights would “help advance fruitful tourism, trade and economic cooperation and diplomatic agreements between the two countries.”
+Israel and Morocco agreed to normalise relations in late 2020 as part of the U.S.-brokered “Abraham Accords.”
+Morocco was among four Arab nations, including the United Arab Emirates, Bahrain and Sudan, to establish diplomatic relations with Israel.

 El Al said in a statement before the departure of its first flight that the company plans to operate five flights per week between Israel and Morocco.